-Teacher Assessment shall be based following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 20 marks.
+Teacher Assessment shall be based following components: Quiz/Assignment/Project/Participation in Class, given that no component shall exceed more than 10 marks.

-To familiarize with concepts of(A) scale, conic sections and engineering curves (B) projections of points and line in all quadrants; (C)construction of geometrical figures& solids, with its orientation on horizontal and vertical planes, and its projection; section of solid, (D)development of solid and isometric projection view.
+To familiarize with concepts of scale, conic sections and engineering curves.

+To familiarize with the concepts related to the projections of points and line in all quadrants; construction of geometrical figures & solids, with its orientation on horizontal and vertical planes, and its projection; section of solid, development of solid and isometric projection view.
+Course Outcomes (COs):